Grothendieck rigidity and virtual retraction of higher-rank GBS groups: Higher rank GBS groups

 and define $\mathcal{M}(g)$ to be the matrix whose $(i,j)$-entry is $g_{ij}/m\in \Q$.
 This is independent of the choice of $m$, and $\mathcal{M}$ is a group homomorphism.
 The \textit{monodromy} of a $GBS_n$ group $G$ is the image $\mathcal{M}(G)$.

 \end{defn}

 \begin{rmk} We note that changing the choices of the base vertex $v_0$, the base $\Z^n$-subgroup and the ordered basis of $A$ result in a modular homomorphism $\mathcal{M'}$ that is conjugate to $\mathcal{M}$ in $GL(n,\Q)$.
-However, the properties of $\mathcal{M}(G)$ being finite, trivial are invariant under conjugation.
-Therefore, all results concerning these properties are independent of the choices made in defining $\mathcal{M}$. \end{rmk}
+However, the property of $\mathcal{M}(G)$ being finite is invariant under conjugation.
+Therefore, all results concerning finite monodromy is independent of the choices made in defining $\mathcal{M}$. \end{rmk}

-\begin{lemma} Let $G$ be a $GBS_n$ group. $G$ has trivial monodromy if and only if there exists a normal subgroup $\Z^n\cong N \lhd G$ that acts trivially on $T$. \end{lemma} \begin{proof} For the ``$\Leftarrow$'' direction: since $N$ acts trivially on $T$, every element of $N$ fixes every vertex and edge of $T$.
-Therefore